Boron the Insulator

 Cellulose as an insulator is the most abundant nature polymer in the world.
 Cellulose-based insulating materials are widely used in electrical equipment including generators, transformers, cables.
 With the advancement of electrical power technology, electrical equipment has been developing towards high power output and miniaturization.
 High voltage and high power operating electrical equipment will generate lots of heat.

-Cellulose insulator can be made from a variety organic materials, including cotton and wood.
+Cellulose insulators can be made from a variety of organic materials, including cotton and wood.
 This versatile, lightweight material is used to fill cavities, lofts, and attics with insulation.
 You can either blow it in or deposit it by hand.
-Spray-on versions can also be used to cover ceilings and side walls.
+Spray-on versions can also be used to cover ceilings and sidewalls.

-Boron nitride is also unbder reveiw.
+Boron nitride is also under review.
 Although metals or carbonic materials exhibit ultrahigh thermal conductivity, large amounts of free electrons within these materials inevitably lead to electrical conduction.
-However, inorganic ceramic materials have desirable high thermal conductivity and excellent electrical insulation property.
-Hexagonal boron nitride (h-BN) is a typical III-V compound, which has a similar crystal structure with graphite.
+However, inorganic ceramic materials have desirable high thermal conductivity and excellent electrical insulation properties.
+Hexagonal boron nitride (h-BN) is a typical III-V compound, which has a similar crystal structure to graphite.

-The world is focused on reduction of carbon emissions and better use of energy.
-A study entitled “Enhancement of the heat conduction performance of boron nitride/cellulosic fibre insulating composites” looks at borate compounds which offer potentially superior thermal conductivity.
+The world is focused on the reduction of carbon emissions and better use of energy.
+A study entitled “Enhancement of the heat conduction performance of boron nitride/cellulosic fibre insulating composites” looks at borate compounds that offer potentially superior thermal conductivity.
 Results show the potential for superior performance using boron.